how to get to barbuda

 There is also a barge that comes every few weeks to collect sand, bringing with it larger items such as blocks, cars and containers.
 To speak to someone about using this transport call Knackbill Nedd.

-This Antiguan catamaran sometimes comes to Barbuda and offers a six hour day tour that includes lunch on the beach and a free bar.
+This Antiguan catamaran sometimes comes to Barbuda and offers a six hour day tour that includes lunch on the beach and a free bar, but don't want to pay to be on the website.

 by private yacht or plane

-On arrival by private boat or private plane into Barbuda, you are required to complete clearance immediately through the Port Authority, Customs and Immigration.
+On arrival on your own private boat or private plane into Barbuda, you are required to complete clearance immediately through the Port Authority, Customs and Immigration.
 Updated information with contact details for clearing in and out of Barbuda, along with the most popular places to anchor are given on the next pages.